KyleSmith0905/KyleSmith0905/README.md

 ## About Me
 Hello, I'm Kyle Smith.

 I am a frontend, backend, and mobile engineer working at Sparrow Design.
-When I am seeking entertainment, I play virtual reality games like Pavlov Shack and Among Us VR.
-Occasionally I code as a hobby, I am currently working on something I would like to keep private.
-I love being social around people, but on rare occasions I may be awkward.
+When I am seeking entertainment, I spend time with my family playing various games, such as Sea Of Thieves.
+Occasionally I code as a hobby, I love developing tools that help people such as Estimtest.

 ## Independently Developed Websites/Webapps
 <table>